 I have recently become involved in biodiversity assessment and habitat mapping in the Hudson Valley as part of a training program underwritten by the Hudson River Estuary Program (HREP) of the NYS Department of Environmental Conservation (NYSDEC) (http://www.dec.ny.gov/lands/4920.html).

 I have studied the biosynthesis and the action of sesquiterpenoid stress metabolites (SSMs) in plants of the Solanaceae.
-Potato tubers (Solanum tuberosum) produce SSMs, such as phytuberin, lubimin, and rishitin, in response to infection by the late-blight fungus Phytophthora infestans.
+In response to infection by the late-blight fungus Phytophthora infestans, potato tubers (Solanum tuberosum) produce SSMs such as phytuberin, lubimin, and rishitin.
 These SSMs possess anti-microbial activity; thus, they may function as phytoalexins.
-I discovered that controlled atmospheres containing ethylene and oxygen (E/O2) amplify the levels of these SSMs in infected potato tubers.
+I discovered that controlled atmospheres containing ethylene and oxygen (E/O2) amplify the levels of these SSMs in infected potato tubers (findings published in the journal Plant Physiology).
 Additionally, heretofore unidentified SSMs also increase in concentration in response to E/O2.
-I exploited this amplified physiological response to isolate and characterize a previously uncharacterized SSM, which was identified as acetyldehydrorishitinol (summary of most recent paper, published in the journal Phytochemistry).
+I exploited this amplified physiological response to isolate and identify a previously uncharacterized SSM, viz., acetyldehydrorishitinol (findings published in the journal Phytochemistry).